mehulagg/gitlab/doc/administration/job_logs.md

 1. Save the file and [reconfigure GitLab](restart_gitlab.md#omnibus-gitlab-reconfigure) for the changes to take effect.
-1. `rsync` job logs from current storage location to new storage location: `sudo rsync -avzh --remove-source-files --ignore-existing --progress /var/opt/gitlab/gitlab-ci/builds/ /mnt/to/gitlab-ci/builds`.
+1. `rsync` job logs from the current storage location to the new storage location: `sudo rsync -avzh --remove-source-files --ignore-existing --progress /var/opt/gitlab/gitlab-ci/builds/ /mnt/to/gitlab-ci/builds`.
 We use `--ignore-existing` because we don't want to override any fresh job logs with older versions of the same log.
-1. Unpause continuous integration data processing by removing `sidekiq` setting set above from `/etc/gitlab/gitlab.rb`.
+1. Unpause continuous integration data processing by removing from `/etc/gitlab/gitlab.rb` the `sidekiq` setting set above.
 1. Save the file and [reconfigure GitLab](restart_gitlab.md#omnibus-gitlab-reconfigure) for the changes to take effect.
-1. Remove old job logs storage location: `sudo rm -rf /var/opt/gitlab/gitlab-ci/builds`
+1. Remove the old job logs storage location: `sudo rm -rf /var/opt/gitlab/gitlab-ci/builds`

 **In installations from source:**